IncredibleProgress/Sweetheart/README.md

 ## Stick to worldwide best practices without thinking about it

 Sweetheart is a thin-layer for going efficient and doesn't reinvent the wheel.
-It will transform you stepwise in a good driver and maybe in a pilot!
-Due to provided high quality components, a hardened configuration and the included documentation you will **learn to make great apps with Python and React** including up-to-date best practices and patterns.
-You won't learn Sweetheart itself, you will learn Python/React real coding-life like any other developer, but skipping some tedious considerations.
-That means especially you don't need any kind of expertise to use good things in the right way.
-Be quite, sweetheart is made for low resources consumption, high security level, and best performances :
+It intends to transform you stepwise in a good driver and maybe in a pilot!
+Due to provided high quality components, a hardened configuration and the provided documentation you will **learn to make great apps with Python and TypeScript|JSX** including up-to-date best practices and patterns.
+With Sweetheart, you will learn real coding-life like any other developer, but skipping tedious considerations and being focused on business concerns.
+That means you don't need any kind of experience to use good things in the right way.
+And keep quite, under the hood Sweetheart is made for low resources consumption, high security level, and best performances :

   - it ensures code reliability and maintainability
   - it ensures an enterprise-grade security level